BIO

 LONG BIO

-Jennifer Bellor is hailed by Textura as a “that rare composer whose music manages to be instantly listenable and emotionally resonant without any compromise to its sophistication.”
+Described by Textura as “that rare composer whose music manages to be instantly listenable and emotionally resonant without any compromise to its sophistication,” Jennifer Bellor is a versatile composer whose music draws on a variety of influences.
 Her compositional style, marked by a fusion of influences drawn from imagery, literature, and personal experiences, showcases a melodic richness underscored by jazz and pop-infused harmonies.
-Whether crafting pieces for soloists, chamber ensembles, voice, big bands, percussion quartets, orchestras, or interdisciplinary performances, Bellor’s music resonates with evocative storytelling and expressive nuance.

 SHORT BIO

-Bellor holds degrees from Eastman School of Music (PhD), Syracuse University (MM), and Cornell University (BA) and serves as Assistant Professor of Music Composition at the University of Nevada, Las Vegas.
+A native of northern NY, Bellor holds degrees from Eastman School of Music (PhD), Syracuse University (MM), and Cornell University (BA).
+She is Assistant Professor of Music Composition at the University of Nevada, Las Vegas.
+In addition to music, she maintains an active lifestyle of running and fitness and enjoys embarking on new adventures.